unavi-xyz/unavi/docs/vision.md

 ## What is UNAVI?

-**UNAVI** is an open-source platform for spatial communication and shared creation.
+**UNAVI** is an open-source VR platform for spatial communication and shared creation.

 Built primarily in [Rust](https://www.rust-lang.org/) using the